 • Health or genetic information

-• The terms of the study
+• The terms and objectives of the study or project

 • The responsibilities of both parties for the duration of the study

-Consent must also be:
+Consent must always be:

 • Voluntary